microsoft/fast/packages/web-components/fast-foundation/src/picker/picker.spec.md

 Most end-user developers will simply deal with the top level 'picker'  (ie. "people-picker", "topping-picker", etc...) and the 'picker-list' and 'picker-menu' sub-components should mostly only be a concern for developers creating these derived types.

-Management of loading states is largely left to the derived types

 ### API

 **Picker**